Are you an Indian stranded abroad: Here are the websites to register on to come home

 Vande Bharat: Over 3 lakh register in Gulf to return home

 The exercise would involve civilian aircraft and naval ships.
-However those holding Overseas Indian Cards will not be brought back home.
+However, those holding Overseas Indian Cards will not be brought back home.
 This operation is only for Indians, the government official confirmed to OneIndia.

 "Commenced preparations for Vande Bharat Mission.
 Planning underway for stranded Indian nationals to return home starting May 7.
 Urge them to keep in regular touch with their embassies," External Affairs Minister S Jaishankar said.
 He also said that the government was coordinating arrival arrangements with state governments.
 We are confident that our collective effort would make this a success, he also said.